crow50/packets-of-pain/docs/ARCHITECTURE.md

   └─ createLoop({ engine, scene, hud })
 ```

-The runtime exposes a small public API on `window.POP` (e.g., `startSandbox`, `startCampaign`, `returnToMainMenu`) so UI code can switch modes without bypassing the engine.
+Mode switches happen through `modeManager` (and thin wrappers in `src/ui/navigation.js`) so UI code can swap modes without touching globals.
+Runtime/engine handles are kept in `utils/runtime` so controllers can grab the current engine without `window.*`.

-Internally, a `runtime.current` object typically holds `{ engine, scene, input, loop, modeConfig }` and is used by things like restart/reset.
+Internally, a `runtime.current` object holds `{ engine, scene, input, loop, modeConfig }` and is used by things like restart/reset.

 ---